MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-embedded-data-connections-in-office.md

 3. [Configure an Excel workbook to use an embedded data connection](#ConfigureWorkbook)

 Note that you must have  [installed Office Online Server](deploy-office-online-server.md) and [configured SharePoint Server to use it to render documents](configure-office-online-server-for-sharepoint-server-2016.md) for this to work.

 ## Configure a data access account
 <a name="part1"> </a>

-You must have an account that can be granted access to the data source to which you want to connect your workbook.
-This can be a Windows Active Directory account, a logon, or other set of credentials as required by your data source.
+You must have an account that can be granted access to the data source to which you want to connect your Excel workbook.
+This can be a Windows Active Directory account, a SQL Server logon, or other set of credentials as required by your data source.
 This account will be stored in Secure Store.

 Once you have created the account, the next step is to grant that account read access to the required data.
-(In this article, we use the example of accessing a database through an Active Directory account.
-If you are using a data source other than , see the instructions for your data source to create a logon with data-read permissions for the data access account.)
+(In this article, we use the example of accessing a SQL Server database through an Active Directory account.
+If you are using a data source other than SQL Server, see the instructions for your data source to create a logon with data-read permissions for the data access account.)

-Follow these steps to create a logon and grant Read access to the database.
+Follow these steps to create a SQL Server logon and grant Read access to the database.